clevergo/clevergo/README.md

 ## Middlewares

-**Please let me know that you wrote some middlewares, I will mention it here, I believe it would be helpful to users.**
+**Please let me know that you composed some middlewares, I will mention it here, I believe it would be helpful to users.**

 - [CSRF Middleware](https://github.com/go-gem/middleware-csrf) - Cross-Site Request Forgery protection
 - [CORS Middleware](https://github.com/go-gem/middleware-cors) -  Cross-Origin Resource Sharing